aldonline/syncify/README.md

 function getFriendNamesFromServer( cb ){ ... }

 // we don't want to work with callbacks
-// so we temporarily "syncify" these async functions
+// so we "syncify" these async functions
 // ( we temporarily bring them to the sync world using black magic ) var  getFriendIds = syncify getFriendIdsFromServer var  getFirstName = syncify getFirstNameFromServer